TheLittleNestPlayschool/TheLittleNest/docs/26-character-bible.md

 They connect the classroom, the home, and the parent app into one continuous Little Nest world.

+They welcome families back into that world every time they return.

+They help transform each visit into a meaningful experience rather than simply another interaction with software.

 ---

 # Character Principles